 Bright White is a creative design consultancy based in York.
-Bright White’s mission is to engage the next generation with the riches of the past and present, to help them live and learn.
+Bright White’s mission is to engage the next generation to help them live and learn.

-The University of York has been working on VR in museums since 2016 and will use former R&D findings to further develop stories and find angles that appeal to all audiences.
-‘Shape of Sound’ contains narrative and interpretive challenges and will deliver a prototype responsive mixed-reality display, expose it to an authentic audience, and provide an opportunity to evaluate the approach, with a view to becoming a legitimate future option for permanent object-led storytelling.
+The University of York has been working on VR in museums since 2016, and will use existing research and development findings to develop stories further and find topics that appeal to all audiences.
+‘Shape of Sound’ will deliver a prototype responsive mixed-reality display, expose it to an authentic audience, and provide an opportunity to evaluate the approach, with a view to becoming a future option for permanent object-led storytelling.

-The R&D project will enable Bright White to further develop and refine its application of mixed reality display technologies, better suiting content to audiences.
+This research and development project will enable Bright White to further develop and refine their application of mixed reality display technologies, better suiting content to audiences.